SmarterApp/RDW_Documentation/docs/Runbook.md

 <a name="reporting-webapp"></a>
 ## Reporting Web App
 This is the main reporting web application used by customers.
-It provides the UI experience for all users, including functionality like managing student groups (which used to be in a separate admin webapp).
-It is horizontally scalable with each process handling 2000-3000 concurrent users (this deployment is expected to have up to 15000 concurrent users).
+It provides the UI experience for all users, including admin functionality.
+It is horizontally scalable with each process handling about 2000 concurrent users (this deployment is expected to have up to 15000 concurrent users).

 The reporting web app is a UI-only application that handles some security (SSO redirects) and the presentation of data.
 All the "heavy lifting" of querying data is handled by the API services.